Heart Valve Repair or Replacement Surgery

 needed, during the initial recovery period.

-with sutures or surgical staples.
+with stitches or surgical staples.

 What happens after heart valve repair or replacement surgery?